nguyenkevins/django_crptoblog/README.md

 python manage.py migrate
 ```

-After setting up the student database, it should be described looking like this:
+After setting up the student table, it should be described looking like this:
 ```
 student
 +----------+--------------+------+-----+---------+----------------+